-Roast Chicken with Glutinous Rice Stuffing
+Roast Chicken with Glutinous Rice (Lo Mai Kai) Stuffing

 East-Meets-West Roast Chicken with Glutinous Rice Stuffing

-I got this recipe from last year’s 8 days (fyi, it’s our local entertainment magazine).
-Now and then, they feature recipes and for this particular one, I actually kept the issue for a year and remembered to make this dish during this time.
-The recipe is by Chef Willin Low from Wild Rocket Restaurant.
+Once again for Christmas, I’ve decided to roast a chicken rather than a turkey.
+It’s simpler, cheaper, faster and may I also add my biased view, more juicy & yummy than a turkey.
+A large chicken is more than enough for two, and with the planned leftovers, I can make chicken salad and chicken macaroni soup made from the chicken bones – that’s at least 3 meals in 1 for two of us!
+So I’ll be experimenting with a few versions of roasted chicken, starting with this one, proceeding up to Christmas.
+This particular recipe is taken from 8 days (our local entertainment magazine), written by Chef Willin Low from Wild Rocket Restaurant.
 What I love about this recipe is its touch of fushion.
-Instead of roasting the chicken with some potatoes and vegetables which everyone is familiar with, the main carbohydrates accompanier of the roast chicken is the glutinous rice stuffing.
-The glutinous rice is better known as lo mai kai in our region.
+Instead of roasting the chicken with some potatoes and vegetables which everyone is familiar with, the main carbohydrates accompanier of the roast chicken is the glutinous rice stuffing (or better known as lo mai kai in our region).
 In the words of Chef Willin “This is like a reverse lo mai kai with the rice inside the chicken.
 While the chicken is roasting, the rice absorbs all the juice”.

-Please note that in the recipe below, the portion of the rice cooked is much more than needed for stuffing.
+Please note that in the recipe, the portion of the rice cooked is much more than needed for stuffing.
 If you want just enough rice for stuffing, half the ingredients for (A).
 In my opinion, since it’s a bit of work to prepare the rice, it’s not much effort to cook more.
 For the leftovers, you can heat it up over the next few days as a meal on its own so that post that great Christmas feast, you can relax for the next few days and not bother about food or cooking.
-To simulate the process of the rice being stuffed in the cavity of the chicken, I place the leftover rice in an oven proof dish, drizzle a couple tablespoons of chicken broth, cover with aluminium foil (you don’t want the top to be dried out), and then I heat it up in the oven for about 8 minutes or till warm.
+To simulate the process of the rice being stuffed in the cavity of the chicken, I place the leftover rice in an oven proof dish, drizzle a couple tablespoons of chicken broth, cover with aluminium foil (you don’t want the top to be dried out), and then I heat it up in the oven for about 8 minutes or until warm.
 Take the dish out, use a spoon to mix the rice evenly, and the result is moist and tender rice much like the one in the chicken stuffing.
-B told me that this lo mai kai, even the ones I reheated, was the best he has ever eaten :)
+B told me that this lo mai kai, even the ones I reheated, was the best he has ever eaten!

 Ingredients